 For more details, please see check out the bulletin on Oak Wilt prepared by the Ohio State University Extension office.

 In 2019, Bay Village contracted with Bartlett Tree Experts to do an inventory and visual assessment of city trees.
 This project was completed with financial assistance from the Cuyahoga County Healthy Urban Tree Canopy Program.
-The assessment will help the City prepare a maintenance and planting schedule for the more than 3,000 city trees.
+The assessment (PDF) will help the City prepare a maintenance and planting schedule for the more than 3,000 city trees.